therealsphinx/support.balsamiq.com/content/installation/error2038.md

 ---
 date: 2015-05-09T16:46:35+02:00
-title: "Error #2038: “The application could not be installed.
+title: "Error #2038: \"The application could not be installed.
 Try installing it again.
-If the problem persists, contact the application author.”"
+If the problem persists, contact the application author.\""
 menu:
   menuinstallation:
     parent: installation